Home ownership

 What the data measures

-This data measures the number and percentage of households whose occupants owned their home (including people with a mortgage on the home).
+The data shows the number and percentage of households whose occupants owned their home, by ethnicity.
+The data includes people with a mortgage on the home.

 The information relates to households, which is either one person or a group of people sharing cooking facilities and a living room or dining area.